 Today’s business consumer demands maximum value out of their investments.
 Having an open architecture security platform that allows for multiple surveillance application integrations will deliver the greatest ROI.
 Surveillance and access control system integrations are becoming standard in most critical infrastructure facilities because of the efficiencies they bring to security operations.
 Surveillance integrations with building automation systems and clinical systems are also being adopted to improve operational efficiency and safety/security.

-Cyberattacks on surveillance systems can cause two massive problems for users.
+Cyberattacks on surveillance systems can cause two big problems for users.
 The first is the exposing of sensitive video footage from your surveillance network.
 We have seen this happen recently inside hospitals and Fortune 500 companies where leaked footage of their patients and employees was made publicly available on the internet.
 This is a privacy nightmare and also leaves organizations severely vulnerable to corporate espionage and intellectual property theft.
 The second problem is that surveillance device breaches often give the attacker access inside the organization’s network.
 This can lead to ransomware attacks and the deployment of network resources in botnet attacks.
 You can expect to see improvements in surveillance device cyber hardening requirements, including methods to protect the data collected, compliance regulations, and industry performance standards.

 Dahua and Hikvision cameras were deployed like wildfire over the last decade due to their cheap cost with above average performance.
 They’ve now been banned for use at any Federal facilities based on their system vulnerabilities and tight ties with foreign government operations.
 Organizations of all sizes are recommended to update their cameras firmware immediately and to switch to different brands of cameras as quickly as possible.

 5. Virtual Rounding and Monitoring